Variable Assignment in Python

 - avoid using Python built-in keywords like

-(uppercase letter eye) as they can be confused with1
+l(lowercase letter el),O(uppercase letter oh) andI(uppercase letter eye) as they can be confused with1and0

 Dynamic Typing